 Those who practice mindfulness regularly are less prone to feeling stress or anxiety.
 Rather than focusing on the negative consequences of feeling stressed, mindfulness stress reduction allows us the space to think differently about the stress itself.

-Doing a mindfulness-based stress reduction course will help you use the principles of mindfulness and stress reduction to draw upon your inner resources for greater health, balance, and peace of mind.
+Doing a mindfulness workshop will help you use the principles of mindfulness and stress reduction to draw upon your inner resources for greater health, balance, and peace of mind.

 7. Mindfulness helps us strategise better